Christian Death: Musical style and content

 Christian Death's style is considered gothic rock, deathrock and art punk.
 According to Steve Huey of AllMusic, Christian Death's music "relied on slow, doomy, effects-laden guitar riffs and ambient horror-soundtrack synths".
 According to Huey, Christian Death's lyrics involve shock value and are often about topics like "blasphemy, morbidity, drug use, and sexual perversity".
 Necrophilia also is a topic that has been used in Christian Death's lyrics.
-Liz Ohanesian of L.A.
-Weekly wrote that Christian Death experiments "with dirgey guitars, tribal drums and overtly spooky imagery".
+Liz Ohanesian of LA Weekly wrote that Christian Death experiments "with dirgey guitars, tribal drums and overtly spooky imagery".
 According to author Liisa Ladouceur, along with "spooky guitars and keyboards", elements of genres such as post-punk and spoken word also have been used in Christian Death's music.

 Legacy

-Artists that have been inspired by Christian Death include Greg Mackintosh of Paradise Lost and Jonathan Davis of Korn.
+Artists that have been inspired by Christian Death include Celtic Frost, Tribulation, In Solitude, Tombs, Type O Negative, the 69 Eyes, Prayers, Marilyn Manson, Ghostemane, Greg Mackintosh of Paradise Lost, Perry Farrell of Jane's Addiction, Aesop Dekker of Agalloch and Ludicra, Trent Reznor of Nine Inch Nails and Jonathan Davis of Korn.
+The band's bleak, anti-Christian aesthetic and lyrics were also particularly influential on the bands of black metal's second wave.